Quantum entanglement recognition: Results

 As a next step we aim to explore the capabilities of the ANN to generalize to unfamiliar data by testing the network with states from model classes different to those it was trained on.
 Remarkably, the distributions for $\delta$ exhibit the same structure as in Fig.~\ref{Fig.1}(c).
-The respective summary on all training/test combinations is shown in Fig.~\ref{Fig.2}(b,c) for $N_{\rm bin} = 10$ containing both the mean $\mu$ and the standard deviation $\sigma$ of $\delta S/S_{\rm max}$.
+The respective summary on all training/test combinations is shown in Fig.~\ref{Fig.2}(b,c) for $N_{\rm bin} = 10$ containing both the mean $\mu$ and the standard deviation $\sigma$ of $\delta S$.
 As expected, the network performs best when tested on the same class of states it was trained on.
-However, it can also generalize to different states, albeit with a slightly poorer performance, suggesting that the ANN indeed learns about some universal features of quantum entanglement.
+However, it can also generalize to different states in some instances, e.g. when testing on TFI+ states, albeit with a slightly poorer performance and in a non-reciprocal fashion.
+These observations suggest that while the ANN primarily learns model specific features of the entanglement, it does in fact learn also about some universal features of quantum entanglement, the extent of which appears to depend on the type of states used for training.
 We further point out that our scheme also applies to excited states with volume-law entanglement, where we again find a strongly peaked distributions for $\delta$.
 We have included for one representative case, $H_{\rm TFI+}$, the corresponding $\sigma$ in Fig.~\ref{Fig.2}(a).
 We have also checked that the network performs equally well when making the Ising chain nonintegrable and across different entanglement measures (see Appendix~\ref{AppD} for details).